IanGlass/forkify/README.md

 ```

 ### Likes Model
+The `likes` model has four methods:
+* `addLike` - Adds a new like to the `likes` array;
+* `deleteLike` - Removes the selected like from the `likes` array;
+* `isLiked` - Returns a boolean if the current recipe is already liked, to decide if the current recipe should be added or removed from the `likes` array;
+* `getNumberOfLikes` - Returns the length of the `likes` array, to determine if the likes panel should be displayed.
 ```javascript
 /**
  * Stores the global liked recipes list which are displayed in the likes panel